-A person considering certification as a Healthy Home Evaluator should understand the scope of the certification and the requirements to become certified.
+A person, who is considering becoming certified as a Healthy Home Evaluator, needs to know what the scope of the certification is and what the requirements to become certified are.

-This certification scheme handbook outlines the knowledge, skills and abilities needed for professionals to be certified as a Healthy Home Evaluator.
+This certification scheme handbook outlines the knowledge, skills and abilities needed for installers to be certified as a Healthy Home Evaluator.